 We know many supporters of the Sri Lanka Campaign, not least through their work against apartheid regime, have strong links with many South Africans who have a deep sense of integrity.
 So we hope you will raise this shameful endorsement by their Minister with your contacts.

 Of course, this government position stands in direct contrast to what Desmond Tutu and the other Elders-a project originally started by Nelson Mandela, have said recently.

 And it undermines what the South African Navi Pillay, UN High Commissioner for Human Rights, is working to do.
 Pillay is South African’s leading figure in the UN and speaking of Sri Lanka she has said “internally displaced persons are effectively detained under conditions of internment.
 Humanitarian agencies access to these camps remains restricted and the mandates of relief agencies are increasingly coming under threat.”
 She also commented on the vicious treatment of the questioning voices: “We should all be dismayed by the recent sentence of twenty years’ imprisonment imposed on Sri Lankan journalist J.S Tissainayagam, who had been critical of the army’s treatment of Tamil civilians.
 His conviction raises serious concerns about respect for the right to freedom of expression.”
 The mind boggles how the Minister could have said what she said with a straight face.
 But what counts is that she is the Minister.

 Until many more South Africans make the choice to care, it is what the South African Government says – and not what Mandela, Tutu, Pillay and others say – that counts the most.
-Your contacts may not be able to change their Govt’s line but they could show their personal support for this campaign.
+Your contacts may not be able to change their government line, but they could show their personal support for this campaign.
 And they could help ensure that the media and other opinion-shapers who can shame or otherwise persuade the South African government into reviewing its approach take notice.
 Surely a foreign policy which is friendly to many of the features of apartheid is too depressing to be allowed to stand unchallenged?